Brand for B2B services firms

 3. Build the verbal system

-Voice, terminology, examples, do-not-say list.
-The sentence the founder writes in a LinkedIn post should sound like the sentence on a case study.
+Voice, terminology, recurring examples, and an explicit do-not-say list.
+The sentence the founder writes in a LinkedIn post should sound like the sentence on a case study, which only happens when the verbal identity is documented rather than carried in one person's head.
+Verbal cohesion is the half of brand most firms neglect entirely, and the half buyers actually read.

 4. Apply across the stack